Cartilage Aftercare

 • Wash your hands before cleaning or touching your piercing.

-• Clean atleast twice a day.
-Soak a cotton tip and clean both sides of the piercing, gently removing any discharge (dried lymph).
+• Clean at least twice a day.
+Soak a cotton tip in sterile saline solution and clean both sides of the piercing, gently removing any discharge (dried lymph).

-• Do no rotate your new piercing.
+• Avoid rotating your new piercing.
 This can cause tearing to the new scar tissue forming.
-Your skin will naturally 'let go' of the jewelry when healing.
+Your skin will naturally 'let go' of the jewellery when healing.

-• Do not remove your jewelry to clean your piercing.
+• Do not remove your jewellery to clean your piercing.

 • Stay Healthy.
-A healthy body can heal much faster than a run-down one.
+A healthy body can heal much faster than when run-down.

 • Make sure your bedding is washed and changed regularly.
 Wear clean, comfortable, breathable clothing that protects your piercing while you are sleeping.